Our family’s classic Spring Herb Egg Frittata recipe is made in 15 minutes. Made with fresh spring herbs, eggs, and prosciutto.

 - and easy to make!

-Thankfully, we managed to look at all the herbs up and give them their right names (turned out to be ground-ivy).
+Thankfully, we managed to look up all the herbs and give them their right names (the one with the blue flowers turned out to be ground ivy).

 If you decide to give this dish a try, be sure to use A LOT of herbs!
 It isn’t so green in color for nothing!